inasafe/inasafe-fba/docker-osm/indonesia-buildings/README.md

 ### Verify backend is running

-The stack will expose postgres database in port 35432 in your local machine.
+The stack by default will expose postgres database in port 35432 in your local machine.
 You can check the database using psql or db admin tools.
-It will also expose postgrest and swagger-ui by default in port 3000 and 3080 respectively.
+It will also expose postgrest and swagger-ui by default in port 3000 and 3080 respectively of your local machine.
 So you can check it from the browser to see if the API is available.
+The default address to check would be on the http://localhost:3000 and http://localhost:3080.